Creamy Smoked Salmon Fettuccine (with Ricotta)

 Step 1) – Start by bringing a pot of lightly salted water to a boil for the pasta.
 About 2.5 liters (10 cups) of water with 1 tablespoon of coarse salt.

-Then finely chop the shallot and cut the smoked salmon into small pieces.
+Then finely chop the onion and cut the smoked salmon into small pieces.

-Step 2) – Sauté the shallots in a skillet with 2 tablespoons of oil.
+Step 2) - Sauté the onion in a skillet with 2 tablespoons of oil.
 Then add the smoked salmon.
 Stir and cook for a couple of minutes over medium heat.

-Keep a few pieces of raw salmon aside.
+Keep a few pieces of not cooked smoked salmon aside.
 You will use them to serve as a garnish for the dish.

 Step 3) – Add the dry white wine and let it evaporate over high heat.
 Cook for another 2 minutes over medium heat, then turn off the heat and keep aside.